Fobazi Ettarh

-Fobazi Michelle Ettarh is an American academic.
-She has been librarian at Temple University Libraries, California State University, Dominguez Hills and Rutgers University.
-Her research focus includes inclusion, equity, and diversity in libraries, and her work led her to coin the term "vocational awe."
+Fobazi Michelle Ettarh (1989 – January 28, 2026) was an American academic.
+She served as a librarian at Temple University Libraries, California State University, Dominguez Hills and Rutgers University.
+Her research focused on inclusion, equity, and diversity in libraries, and her work led her to coin the term "vocational awe."

 Early life and education

-Ettarh was born in New Jersey, as the child of a pastor.
-She attended University of Delaware for undergraduate studies.
+Ettarh was born in New Jersey, as the child of a pastor, in 1989.

+She attended University of Delaware for undergraduate studies, with a degree in English and sociology.
 She later earned a MLS from Rutgers in 2014 while on the school library media track.
-She also received a certification to be a school librarian in New Jersey.
-She is a PhD student at University of Illinois Urbana-Champaign.
+She also received a certification to be a school librarian in New Jersey, and served as a school library media specialist for Hawthorne Public Schools in New Jersey.
+She was a PhD student at University of Illinois Urbana-Champaign from 2022 until her death in 2026.

 Career

 In 2016, Ettarh created Killing Me Softly: A Game About Microaggressions, an open-access video game. which allows players to navigate through the life of a character who experiences microaggression.

 In May 2017, during a panel presentation held at the University of Southern California, Ettarh first used, and coined, the term "vocational awe".
 She later defined the term, in a January 2018 article within In The Library With The Lead Pipe, as "the set of ideas, values, and assumptions librarians have about themselves and the profession that result in notions that libraries as institutions are inherently good, sacred notions, and therefore beyond critique."
 The term was embraced by fellow librarians such as Meredith Farkas, who argued that vocational awe was "common in the helping professions" like librarianship and R. David Lankes of Publishers Weekly as putting the "grand mission" of librarians before the well-being of the workforce.

 In September 2018, Ettarh wrote the foreword to the Library Juice Press book Pushing the Margins: Women of Color and Intersectionality in LIS.

 In January 2019, as part of an American Libraries piece interviewing "front-line librarians", she argued that "mission creep" was a major problem within librarianship, citing the use of Narcan as an example, and saying that librarians should remain specialists in information, not be "stretched thin" in job responsibilities.
-She also presented at two conferences in 2019 on the topic of vocational awe, first at the Association of College and Research Libraries Conference in April and at the Library Journal Directors' Summit n November 2019.
+She also presented at two conferences in 2019 on the topic of vocational awe, first at the Association of College and Research Libraries Conference in April and at the Library Journal Directors' Summit in November 2019.
 She also gave the keynote speech at the Minnesota Library Association's Academic and Research Libraries Division (ARLD) Day in 2020 and a presentation at the Academic Library Association of Ohio the following year.